madrisan/nagios-plugins-uptime/README.md

 # nagios-plugins-uptime

-This Nagios plugin checks the time the server is running.
+This Nagios plugin checks how long the system has been running.

 Usage